Identification of taxon through classification with partial reject options: Bird species classification

 \section{Bird species classification}

-In order to showcase in detail the use of our method, we will present an example of bird species classification using an original data set collected in part by the first author.
-A minor subset of this primary data set was used in \citet{Walinder1988} and \citet{Malmhagen2013}, articles that apply various statistical classification approaches for identifying taxa, but the data set as a whole is unpublished.
+In order to showcase in detail the use of our method, we will present an example of bird species classification using an original data set A minor subset of this primary data set was used in \citet{Walinder1988} and \citet{Malmhagen2013}, but the data set as a whole is unpublished.
 We will also make use of a second original, unpublished data set in Section \ref{modelselection}, the details of which we present in that section.
 Both data sets were collected by the Falsterbo Bird Observatory.

 The primary data set concerns four morphologically similar warblers in the \textit{Acrocephalus} genus; Eurasian Reed Warbler (\textit{Acrocephalus scirpaceus}), Marsh Warbler (\textit{Acrocephalus palustris}), Blyth's Reed Warbler (\textit{Acrocephalus dumetorum}) and Paddyfield Warbler (\textit{Acrocephalus agricola}).
 They constitute a typical example of species that experts with long experience can classify through visual observation, whereas those with less experience usually need measurements of particular traits to aid their classification.
 Our material contains measurements of these traits for birds that have been identified by experts.